|

 in many archeological digs with French provenances.
 The bolsters

-are brass and the scales (handles) are white bone.
+are brass and the scales (handles) are dark horn.
 Note the decoration

 on the front part of the spring (shown below the knife) which represents